-If you’re a Hoosier Commuter Club <link_new site> member and participate in a carpool or van pool, you may quality for a free ride home in the event of a personal emergency up to three times a semester or six time annually.
-ERH is available for when you have used a sustainable mode on the day in question and experience a personal emergency.

-Emergency Ride Home (ERH)

-- You or an immediate family member gets sick, or has a severe emergency

-- Your carpool driver has to unexpectedly leave work early or stay late

-- You must work additional or unexpected hours

-VERSION 2 | If you’re a Hoosier Commuter Club member, use a university rideshare, or have a EM-V, or Motorcycle (sticker only) permit, you may qualify for a free ride home in the event of a personal emergency up to three times a semester or six time annually.
+If you’re a Hoosier Commuter Club member, use a university rideshare, or have a EM-V, or Motorcycle (sticker only) permit, you may qualify for a free ride home in the event of a personal emergency up to three times a semester or six time annually.
 ERH is available for when you have used a sustainable mode on the day in question and experience a personal emergency.

 Emergency Ride Home (ERH)

 - You or an immediate family member gets sick, or has a severe emergency

 - Your carpool driver has to unexpectedly leave work early or stay late

 - You must work additional or unexpected hours